Mihonarium/moratorium.ai/docs/intro.md

 ***Can regulation on a national level decrease our competitiveness?***

 It is important to get the benefits of these technologies while avoiding the dangers.
 Indeed, it might take a lot of work to balance the two.
-The regulations should only prevent the training of generally capable models that could pose existential or security risks and the proliferation of technologies that could make it easier to build dangerous models.
+Regulations should only prevent the training of generally capable models that could pose existential or security risks and the proliferation of technologies that could make it easier to build dangerous models.
 It is important to aim to minimize the impact on beneficial and economically valuable innovation.
 Responsible investment in ethical and non-dangerous use of AI, such as for drug discovery or perhaps education, should be welcomed.

 ***Why would everyone stay within the rules?***